Fire

 It is advisable to test them every week, and clean them every three months with a feather duster a vacuum with a soft-headed brush.

-Information on how to test your detectors is available here: www.muir.org.uk/our-latest-news/testing-your-smoke-detector-could-save-your-life-muir-1086
+Information on how to test your detectors is available here: https://www.muir.org.uk/news/test-smoke-and-carbon-monoxide-detectors-with-muir-they-could-save-your-life-1689

 In the event of a nuisance alarm or false alarm, it's important that you do not tamper with it, such as by removing the battery or the alarm itself.